Ben A. Barnes

 Overview

 Ben is a trial lawyer and litigation partner in the Dallas and Houston offices, focusing on high-profile and complex disputes in Texas and across the country.
-A courtroom veteran, Ben has ushered public companies, investment firms, entrepreneurs, and corporate fiduciaries through trials, injunction hearings, and arbitrations.
-He focuses on energy and restructuring litigation, but his broad substantive experience also includes corporate governance, real estate and antitrust disputes.
-Ben has considerable experience representing plaintiffs in commercial disputes on a contingency or alternative fee basis.
+Ben concentrates on energy-related commercial disputes and restructuring litigation, but his broad substantive background also includes deal-related litigation and antitrust matters.
+Ben has considerable experience representing commercial plaintiffs on a contingency or alternative fee basis.

 Experience